 B.A., Summa cum laude, Vassar College.

+Connie is a member of NBOA, the leading professional organization of independent school business managers.
+She provides webinars and presentations for the National Association of Independent Schools and the Association of Independent Maryland and D.C.
+Schools.
 Connie has had significant involvement with the American Health Lawyers Association, serving as the first female board member from 1977-88.
 A frequent faculty member in AHLA’s many educational programs, she has addressed topics such as compliance with the Emergency Medical Treatment and Labor Act (“EMTALA”), avoidance of negligent credentialing and peer review best practices.
-She is an arbitrator on the AHLA Dispute Resolution Service, and has arbitrated disputes regarding graduate medical education programs and physician recruitment agreements.
+She has served as an arbitrator on the AHLA Dispute Resolution Service, and has arbitrated disputes regarding graduate medical education programs and physician recruitment agreements.
 Connie is also a member of the Maryland State Bar Association, Section on Health Care Law.

 PATIENT SAFETY CERTIFICATIONS